prupireddy/ComoEEG-NN-MATLAB/README.txt

 Input: Patient #(insert patient number).edf - raw EDF EEG
 Output: P(insert patient number)_EEG.mat - MATLAB EEG

-2. PSD: Generates Features using PSD
+2. PSD: Generates PSD Features on all 20s fragments
 Input: P(insert patient number)_Annotations.xslx - Contains Seizure On/Off Set Times
 + P(insert patient number)_EEG.mat (O from previous) - MATLAB EEG
-Output: P(insert patient number)_Features - Features
+Output: P(insert patient number)_FullPSD - Features

-3. NN_Train: Trains/Tests/Exports the NN
+3. Boosting: LDA and generates ROC curves for various thresholds.
+You have the option to do a PCA if the number of features exceeds the number of number of observations.
-Input: P(Insert patient number)_Features - Features
+Input: P(Insert patient number)_FullPSD - Features
-Output: Accuracy is outputted in the command line and P(insert patient number)_NN.onnx - NN Classifier for Jetson Nano
+Output: ROC curve for that patient

 *The actual implementation is pretty easy.
-At the very beginning of each program, there is a section for "user-defined parameters".
+At the very beginning of each program, there is a section that states the names of the input and output files.
 Just change the patient number in the file names and change the current directory to the one with that patient's files and you are all set.